joshthecomposer/rust-wgpu-engine/README.md

 ---
 ## Exporting Models with Blender
 ### Exporting Static Models (No animation)
 1. All models need to have at-minimum a diffuse texture.
 Also we don't currently support PBR textures.
 If you don't want to deal with textures, just use a dummy texture file.
+2. All models need to be facing +Y for the easiest integration.
+It is possible to do a local transform correction, but just align your model with +Y. With weapons this means the weapon should be standing straight up wth the sharp part of the blade facing +Y.
-2. Triangulate all faces in blender, when the texture is exported we use the standard of trianguated vertices with a list of indices that map to vertices (for less overall data)
+3. Triangulate all faces in blender, when the texture is exported we use the standard of trianguated vertices with a list of indices that map to vertices (for less overall data)
    - Select your model
    - switch to edit mode
    - ctrl + T to triangulate